BEECN Volunteers

 Each BEECN volunteer must:

-a.
-Reside within walking or biking distance of the BEECN or fire station the volunteer is responsible for, and be prepared to transport self to the BEECN or fire station in the event of a BEECN
+1. Reside within walking or biking distance of the BEECN or fire station the volunteer is responsible for, and be prepared to transport self to the BEECN or fire station in the event of a BEECN deployment without relying on motorized transportation.
+BEECN volunteers do this within the deployment timeframe of 24 to 48 hours following a disaster.

 Relevant BEECN Volunteer Experience and Prior Training

-c.
-BEECN volunteers can also have a background in CERT/NET training, but this is not required.
-If a BEECN volunteer would like to receive NET training, Portland NET will expedite that individual’s
+3. BEECN volunteers can also have a background in CERT/NET training, but this is not required.
+If a BEECN volunteer would like to receive NET training, PBEM will expedite that individual’s application into the NET program.

-application into the NET program. d.
-Other skill competencies relevant to volunteering for the BEECN program include: public speaking, leadership/personnel management, and mental health/crisis counseling.
+4. Other skill competencies relevant to volunteering for the BEECN program include: public speaking, leadership/personnel management, mental health crisis de-escalation, and crowd management.

 BEECN Training